-We often find ourselves repeating the same patterns over and over in relationships, so much so that it can sometimes feel that we’re dating or marrying the same person over and over.
-This is a common phenomenon, but there is a way to break these patterns, to have fulfilling relationships that reflect the types of people we want to be.
+We often find ourselves repeating the same patterns over and over in relationships, so much so that it can sometimes feel like we’re dating or marrying the same person over and over.
+This is a common phenomenon, but there is a way to break these patterns, to have fulfilling relationships that reflect our deepest values.

 Schemas get developed in early childhood through our experiences with our environment, including our family, peers, and siblings.
 We then learn to cope and respond to our environments.
 These coping responses are usually adaptive and reasonable reactions to our environments and our upbringing.
 For example, individuals who have an abandonment schema may have been abandoned by someone they love or may have had a relationship with a caretaker in early childhood who was either unstable or unreliably available to them.
 Therefore they learned that people are unreliable, unstable, and may leave at any moment.

 All of our schemas come from somewhere as a response to our environment, and the coping responses that we’ve learned regarding how to deal with our schemas were also adaptive at some point.
 If our caretaker was unreliable and unstable then we might cope with it through excessive independence and autonomy or we might cope with it by becoming really clingy and needy with the people we love for fear that we will lose them.

 Whatever coping strategies we learned or stumbled onto, we now continue to use over and over again in our adult relationships.
 This leads us to create a self-fulfilling prophecy in our current relationships where the same needs that were not meant for us in childhood continue not to get met in our current relationships.

 When we respond to our schemas in very rigid and inflexible ways, it may lead to schema-driven relationship problems.
 Schema-driven relationship problems occur when we continue to cope with our schema pain in a way that continues to reinforce and maintain our core belief about ourselves, which ends up damaging our current relationships.